blueist/dont-go-too-fast/README.md

 - **Genrich Altshuller**: TRIZ - Creative problem solving

 See the documentation for how these theories are put into practice through ROD, TFD, and DGTF.

+### Essence

+ROD, TFD, DGTF are not Principles or Rules.
+They are a **Way of Thinking** and **Habits**.

+Having a driver's license doesn't make you a good driver.
+Knowing SOLID doesn't make you a good developer.

+This methodology is about making good development a **habit**.

 ### Documentation